 01 of 04

 Gather Your Materials

-This baby blanket is warmer than a receiving blanket and not as warm as a fleece or quilted blanket making it perfect for those in-between temperatures.
+This baby blanket is warmer than a receiving blanket and not as warm as a fleece or quilted blanket, making it perfect for those in-between temperatures.
 Using two layers of flannel make this a unique weight baby blanket.
-Other fabrics besides flannel can be used but flannel is being used in this example.
-Mixing fleece and cotton prints can create an adorable blanket.
+Other fabrics besides flannel can be used to make this blanket, but flannel is the choice fabric in this example.
+Mixing fleece and cotton prints can also create an adorable blanket.

 Continue to 2 of 4 below.

 - 1 1 /8 yard of 45" wide flannel